geudde/attic-chest/pages/04.season-3/19.meeting-40/06.haste/docs.md

 I will not e’en to tie my bonnet stay
 But ere my flying feet attain the grass
 I must alas all round a corner pass,
-A box of earth alone impedes my flight,
+A box of Earth alone impedes my flight,
 The corner’s long, and well t’will bear my weight
 I mount it, but in jumping off, my gown
 Catches the wood, and it is overthrown.